-- Infection might occur in the implants.
+- An infection might occur in the implants.

 Although, once the implant is settled, the patient’s body accepts it; there are not many long-term complications.
-In the future, many modifications or correction surgeries can be performed such as breast enlargement etc.
+In the future, many modifications or correction surgeries can be performed such as breast enlargement, etc.

 Follow-ups Post Breast Implants – What to Expect?